Skip to main content

 A Private Cloud Gateway (PCG) facilitates communication between Palette and your infrastructure environment.
 The PCG is necessary in environments where Palette does not have direct network access.
 Many infrastructure environments are placed in a private network that blocks connections originating externally.
 The PCG connects to Palette, and acts as an endpoint, allowing you to target the environment when deploying clusters in Palette.

-When installed, the PCG registers with the self-hosted or SaaS Palette instance you specify, enabling secure communication between the Palette control management plane and the private cloud environment.
+When installed, the PCG registers with the self-hosted or SaaS Palette instance you specify, enabling secure communication between the Palette management plane and the private cloud environment.
 The PCG enables the deployment and removal of Kubernetes clusters in private cloud environments through the Palette user interface, API, CLI, or Terraform provider.

 An architecture diagram of PCG